ParidhiGoel26/resume_optimizer/README.md

 ## Abstract

-The Resume Optimizer is a smart web app that takes your resume and job description, and rewrites your resume to align better with the job requirements.
-It uses OpenAI's GPT model to optimize resume content while maintaining structure and ATS (Applicant Tracking System) friendliness.
+The Resume Optimizer is a smart web app that allows users to upload their PDF resumes, submit a Job Description (JD), and get back an AI-enhanced version of their resume tailored to the job.
+The system uses OpenAI's GPT API to rewrite and optimize the content of the resume based on the JD, while also showing a visual diff between the original and optimized resume.

 ---

 ## Tech Stack

-- **Frontend**: HTML + CSS (Jinja2 templating via Flask)
+- **Frontend**: HTML + CSS
 - **Backend**: Python (Flask)

 ---